rodricios/eatiht/README.md

 I've restructured the entire module.
 Previous conventions and methods will not work in this version of eatiht.
 Sorry :(

+Note: I decided to drop many of the other features/extractors from versions < 0.2.0 because it was empirically shown that those additions I've made did not improve extraction accuracy, precision.
+Results will be coming in a paper I'm coauthoring with a few other cool guys.
+This branch in a way is "going back to its roots".

 ###What people have been saying

 *You should write a paper on this work* - [/u/queue_cumber](http://www.reddit.com/r/compsci/comments/2ppyot/just_made_what_i_consider_my_first_algorithm_it/cmz0vfj)